redpesk-common/cloud-publication-binding/README.md

 ## Design

 * Check if /start and /stop is OK or if we want autostart
-* Settle for final name: either cloud-replication-binding or data-replication-binding

 ## Implementation

 * Define dynamic configuration
   * Frequency for cloud upload
+  * Sensor names
 * Disconnection and reconnection to/from cloud
 * Verbs
   * design /info
   * check if /help is still needed
 * Connection
-  * Connect to Thierry's binding (via require)
   * Add Thierry's ts_minsert() API

 ## FIXMES

+* Restart does not work after stop
+* Source cleanup for publication
   * Investigate and remove XXX from codebase
-* Restart does not work after stop
+  * Remove XXX mentions from doc
+  * License headers + copyright dates + authors on all files
+  * Remove scripts/
+  * Remove TODO section from README

 ## Integration